 2.3.3.7 Members should establish, either individually or jointly, ocean weather stations or other suitable observing facilities in ocean areas where there are large gaps in the global network.

-Note: Information describing the stations should be sent to the Secretariat, as for synoptic land stations (see paragraph 2.3.2.2).

 2.3.3.8 In its recruitment programme, each Member should aim for its mobile sea stations to contribute as much as possible to the attainment of an adequate density of observations in all oceanic areas.

-Note: An adequate density of surface reports in oceanic areas is one per 250 km.

-2.3.3.9 It shall be possible to determine the position of a fully automated mobile sea station.
+2.3.3.9

 2.3.3.10 At ocean weather stations, surface synoptic observations shall consist of observations of the following elements: